Try our custom LLM ECOChat

 History of Afrikaans

 As a language, Afrikaans remained a predominantly spoken language until the 20th century.
-Oddly for a language of European descent, there is evidence to suggest that Afrikaans was first codified by Muslims resident in the Cape region (1).
+Oddly, for a language of European descent, evidence suggests that Muslim residents first codified Afrikaans in the Cape region (1).
 The first Afrikaans language movement is nevertheless traced to Die Genootskap van Regte Afrikaners or " the Fraternity of True Afrikaners", which was founded in Paarl in 1875.
-From this date onwards the term "Afrikaner" started to narrow down in meaning and to be associated only with the white segment of the population who spoke it.
-The desire to develop a literary tradition in Afrikaans grew with the establishment of the two Boer Republics in South Africa, the war with the English after which South Africa was incorporated into the British Empire, mostly to secure a passage to India, and the emergence of Afrikaner nationalism.
-The Union of South Africa was established in 1910 and enshrined Dutch with official language status together with English.
+From this date onwards, the term "Afrikaner" started to narrow in meaning and became associated only with the white population who spoke it.
+The desire to develop a literary tradition in Afrikaans grew with the establishment of the two Boer Republics in South Africa, the war with the English, after which South Africa was incorporated into the British Empire, mostly to secure a passage to India, and the emergence of Afrikaner nationalism.
+The Union of South Africa was established in 1910 and enshrined Dutch with official language status and English.
 However, the Dutch taught in schools was quite different from the spoken Afrikaans language used in South Africa after nearly 250 years apart.
-Therefore, the movement that advocated for the establishment of Afrikaans as a language, and the use of its written form grew considerably after 1910.
+Therefore, the movement that advocated for establishing Afrikaans as a language and using its written form grew considerably after 1910.
 The Afrikaans language finally obtained official recognition in 1925, when it was subsumed under Dutch by an Act of Parliament.
-The first Bible in Afrikaans saw publication in 1933.
-The Afrikaans language developed rapidly as both a literary medium and a medium of science and technology between 1925-48 and by then when the predominantly Afrikaans-speaking National Party took power, there were already four Universities that taught in Afrikaans language.
-After 1948 the language became sadly, and socially tainted because it was associated with Apartheid.
+The first Bible in Afrikaans was published in 1933.
+The Afrikaans language developed rapidly as both a literary medium and a medium of science and technology between 1925 and 48, and by then, when the predominantly Afrikaans-speaking National Party took power, there were already four Universities that taught in the Afrikaans language.
+After 1948, the language became sadly and socially tainted because it was associated with Apartheid.
 Among other issues, the Soweto uprisings in 1976 made clear the opposition to the Government's plans to impose Afrikaans as a medium of instruction in black schools.

 Status of Afrikaans language